On Business and Rest: Rethinking Work Through the Body

 My story is only one among many.

-Creativity, leadership, and meaningful contribution do not take a single form.
+Creativity, leadership, and meaningful contribution don't take a single form.
 They unfold differently depending on context, capacity, and care.
+And I think the businesses that are designed around human reality rather than against it are the ones building something genuinely worth returning to.

 This piece is part of my ongoing exploration into branding as cultural commentary.
 I’m Hannah Shaw, founder of Studio Founded, a design practice and resource library for founders.